JayeshVP24/Amazon-Clone/README.md

 ## The Amazon Clone was made using React and Firebase

-I used React Context API for state management and Stripe Payments for the Payment functionality You can't run the program without starting a Firebase project and pasting the Project API keys in the firebase.js file
+I used React Context API for state management and Stripe Payments for the Payment functionality. <br />
+You can't run the program without starting a Firebase project and pasting the Project API keys in the firebase.js file
 ## Available Scripts